 Innovative Strategies are rather easier than imitative to implement.
 The main difficulty is deciding whether the Strategy is historical or not.
 This is not too much of a problem.
 Clearly, any innovative Strategy using memory is historical.
-Similarly, any Strategy accessing Climate, Economy, Yield, or Land Use data.
+Similarly, any Strategy accessing Climate, Economy, Yield, or Land Use data is historical, as these data always refer to the previous Year's settings at the time the Land Use decision is made.
 Accessing Biophysical Properties data is not historical, however.
-The need to discriminate between historical and non-historical Strategies is to determine which are suitable for use in the initialisation cycle, where no historical data are available for obvious reasons.
+The purpose of discriminating between historical and non-historical Strategies is to determine which are suitable for use in the initialisation cycle, where no historical data are available for obvious reasons.

-The beginning of the implementation file, which should be called MyStrategy.m and sit in the same directory as the model 0-6-2 source, looks like this:
+The beginning of the implementation file, which should be called MyStrategy.m and sit in the same directory as the model 0-6-4 source, looks like this:

 '''

 #import "MyStrategy.h"

 #import "LandManager.h"

 #import "LandParcel.h"

 #import "LandUse.h"

 #import "Parameter.h"

 #import "Environment.h"

-#import "SelectUseBucket.h"

-// if you are using scores
+#import "SelectUseBucket.h" // if you are using scores

 / other #imports for instance variable and method argument

 classes that are not included above /

 @implementation MyStrategy

 +(id <NonImitativeStrategy, /Non?/HistoricalStrategy>)

+'''

+'''

 create: aZone

 withManager: (LandManager )lmgr;

 andParameters: (Parameter )p {

 MyStrategy obj;

 obj = [super create: aZone];

 obj->lm = lmgr;

 obj->parameter = p;

 / other instance variable initialisations /

 return obj;

+}

 '''